-NOTE: Currently enrolled UT Ph.D. in Biomedical Sciences or MSBS students may take individual BPG courses as electives, with permission of the instructor.
-To receive a Certificate in Bioinformatics, an online application must be submitted and accepted.
+NOTE: UT PhD or MSBS students may take individual BPG courses as electives, with permission of the instructor.
+To receive a Certificate in Bioinformatics, however, an online application must be submitted and accepted.
 All applications will be reviewed by the BPG Program Admissions Committee.
-Electronic, online application must be filed ONLY for those seeking a certificate, as opposed to taking these courses as electives.
+The online application must be filed ONLY for those seeking a certificate, as opposed to taking these courses as electives.